zapatacomputing/z-quantum-core/README.md

 ```

 Even though it's intended to be used with Orquestra, `z-quantum-core` can be also used as a standalone Python module.
-This can be done by running `pip install .` from the `src/` directory.
+This can be done by running `pip install -e .` from the `src/` directory.

 ## Development and Contribution